-Graduated in 2013, its passage to the faculty has given him the opportunity to be actively involved in several committees.
-Thus, in addition to taking part in Amnesty International and the Debates Committee, Mr. Ouellet has served as Director of Logistics in the student newspaper the Pigeon Dissident.
+He graduated in 2013, after a passage through the faculty of law that had given him the opportunity to actively sit on several committees.
+Thus, in addition to having taken part in the Amnesty International committee and the debate committee, Julien Ouellet also held the position of director of logistics of the law student paper titled Le Pigeon Dissident.

-His studies have also led him to China, where he studied one trimester at the China University of Political Science and Law.
-He was able to explore the Chinese legal system and the international aspects of Chinese law such as foreign investment, Chinese external trade policy and dispute resolution mechanisms.
+His studies also led him to China, where he attended one semester at the China University of Political Science and Law.
+There, he was given the opportunity to explore the Chinese legal system and familiarize himself with the international aspects of Chinese law such as foreign investments, China’s external trade policy and dispute resolution mechanisms.